Doe-eyed superhero picked for Tokyo 2020 mascot

 More than 100,000 stuffed dolls (Soohorang and Paralympic mascot Banbdabi) were sold over the past year, Pyeongchang organisers said.

-Soohorang sparked an inadvertant social media frenzy after a volunteer dressed up as the tiger got stuck in a doorway, needing a helper to push him through.
+Soohorang sparked an inadvertent social media frenzy after a volunteer dressed up as the tiger got stuck in a doorway, needing a helper to push him through.

 The 2016 Rio Olympics had a yellow feline animal representing Brazil's rich fauna and wildlife named Vinicius after music great Vinicius de Moraes.